devxerve/devxerve/README.md

 ###

-<p align="left">My name is Javier and I'm a software development student, from Madrid, Spain</p>
+<p align="center">My name is Javier and I'm a software development student, from Madrid, Spain</p>

 ###